na-na-hi/renget/archive/cpu-lora.md

   - Example: `--checkpoint-out chk-lora-stheno-l2-13b-q5_k_m-ITERATION.gguf`
   - The word 'ITERATION' is special: it will be replaced with the iteration number or 'LATEST'.
 - `--lora-out FNAME`: Path to save llama lora (default 'ggml-lora-ITERATION-f32.gguf')
   - This is the name of the output LoRA.
-Output LoRA's can be generated for any iteration, like checkpoints.
+Output LoRAs can be generated for any iteration, like checkpoints.
   - Example: `--lora-out lora-stheno-l2-13b-q5_k_m-ITERATION.gguf`
   - The word 'ITERATION' is special: it will be replaced with the iteration number or 'LATEST'.
 - `--pattern-fn-it STR`: Pattern in output filenames to be replaced by iteration number (default 'ITERATION')